Sri Sudarshan Sitting on a shore performing yoga

 Read more

 Sri Ramakrishna Paramahamsa, born on February 18, 1836, in Kamarpukur, West Bengal, India, served as a priest at the Dakshineswar Kali Temple, where he underwent intense spiritual practices leading to profound realizations.
-His unique spiritual aroma wafted throughout the world in his direct experience of multiple religious paths.
+His pure God-intoxication, wisdom, and boundless love continues inspiring countless seekers toward divine truth and harmony among all faiths.

 • Adi Shankaracharya